anmistry/Projects/Bit Magic/README.md

 2. Open Linux system.
 3. Change your directory where Bit Magic program is located.
-4.To complie the program, run command gcc bitMagic.c ./a.out file should be created in the Projects folder.
+4.To complie the program, run command gcc bitMagic.c
 5. run ./a.out on command prompt.
 6. Program will execute.
 Follow user instructions in the program to get results.